MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ### -PasswordTimeout
 The PasswordTimeout parameter specifies the length of time that devices can be inactive before a password is required to reactivate them.

-This setting is available on the following types of devices:
+This setting is supported on the following types of devices:

 - Windows Phone 8.1
 - Windows 8.1 RT